schmaustech/hypershift-blog/README.md

 kni21   kni21     2                               False
 ~~~

 Now lets focus back on the cluster itself.
-If we look in the following namespace made up of both our original namespace and clustername we can see that the control plane of a new cluster is running:
+If we look in the following namespace made up of both our original namespace and clustername variables we can see that the control plane of a new cluster is running:

 ~~~bash
 $ oc get pods -n ${NAMESPACE}-${CLUSTERNAME}